billyjbryant/PokeAlarmWiki/Pushbullet.md

 2. In the top right corner, click on the letter and select 'My Account'.

 3. Scroll down to 'Create Access Token`.
-Copy this token and place it in api_key paramater.
+Copy this token and place it in api_key parameter.